-The Side-Power Vector fins™ improve the roll reduction efficiency by some 50% in "at anchor" mode, and 30% in cruising situations compared to flat fins.
+The Side-Power Vector fins™ improve the roll reduction efficiency by some 50 percent in at anchor mode, and 30 percent in cruising situations compared to flat fins.
 At the same time, they dramatically reduce undesired yaw and sway motions caused by active fins.

 The vast benefits of efficiency and the reduced side-effects make them particularly ideal for today's modern, fast cruisers.
 Traditionally, standard fin stabilizers have not satisfied the desired roll reduction without causing too many side-effects.
 This is particularly true for light-weight cruisers below 20 meters.
 Due to their shorter roll time periods, they are particularly difficult to stabilize.
 The Vector fins™ unique advantages make them the preferred choice for smaller, fast boats, a market that previously lacked ideal overall solutions for both cruising and anchor stabilization.

-A stabilizer system will cost about 2-4 % of the boat's total cost.
+The cost of installing a stabilization system on a boat varies depending on whether the boat is new or used, not to mention the boat's design characteristics.
+A stabilizer system will cost about 2-4 percent of the boat's total cost.
 Complete installation on a 70 feet long new motor yacht will cost around GBP 70.000.
 The price range of active fins is smaller than for gyros.
 Because the gyros weigh four times more than an active fin-system, you have to strengthen the hull and give up space for the two-ton gyro-box.

 Be aware that you usually don't install fins on boats smaller than 50 feet.
 The gyros will fit in vessels as small as 30 feet.
 Both systems can be retrofit in a motor yacht, which is great news for a proud boat owner who will rather install a stabilizer system on his ten-year-old rolling lady than buying a new motor yacht.